Why Do Financial Advisors Fail?

 When you’re new in the business and don’t have many clients, it’s easy to think that any client is a good client.
 Don’t fall into that trap.

 People will come to you that aren’t a good fit for the work that you do as an advisor.
 They might be a DIY stock trader looking for hot stock tips.
 That’s not you.
-Stick with what you know.
-Aunt Susie might come to you wanting to buy $100 worth of savings bonds for her two grandchildren.
-Again, probably not the best use of your time.
+Stick with what you know and what makes sense in building that sustainable, referral-based practice.

 Don’t go on wild goose chases that take you away from your core services.